Context Engine

 | Graph search | Traverses entity relationships | "Who manages X?", relational queries |

-Results are merged via Reciprocal Rank Fusion (RRF), which combines ranked lists without requiring score normalization.
-An optional cross-encoder re-ranker can be configured for higher precision.
+Results merge via Reciprocal Rank Fusion (RRF), which combines ranked lists without needing score normalization across strategies.
+You can add a cross-encoder re-ranker for higher precision when latency allows.

 Self-Editing Memory Tools

-The Context Engine provides four tools that let agents curate their own memory during conversations:
+The Context Engine exposes four tools that let agents manage their own knowledge during a conversation:

 agent = UniversalAgent(